diegoparrilla/slate/source/index.html.md

 # Quarantined Objects

 [Apility.io](https://apility.io) adds every few weeks new lists from multiple sources with the intention of helping our users to keep away those who want to abuse the services of our clients.
-However, it may be the case that our customers want to create their own blacklists based on individual parameters or business logic.
+However, it may be the case that our customers want to create their own blocklists based on individual parameters or business logic.
 This is why a new capability has been implemented to create private exclusion lists based on user IP properties.
 The properties we can control are the following:

 * IP address [QUARANTINE-IP](https://apility.io/list?id=QUARANTINE-IP&type=badip)
 * Country [QUARANTINE-COUNTRY](https://apility.io/list?id=QUARANTINE-COUNTRY&type=badip)